microsoft/CCF/doc/audit/ledger.rst

 Ledger
 ======

 The CCF ledger is the persistent replicated append-only record of the transactions that have been executed by the network.
-It is written by the primary node when a transaction is committed and replicated to all backups which maintain their own duplicated copy.
+It is written by the primary node when a transaction is executed and replicated to all backups which maintain their own duplicated copy.
 Each node in a network creates and maintains its own local copy of the ledger.
 Committed entries are always identical, but a node may be more or less up to date, and uncommitted entries may differ.

 .. note:: A node writes its ledger to a directory as specified by the ``--ledger-dir`` command line argument.